 Todd M. Mealy, Ph.D.

-Welcome to toddmealy.com, the online home of history author, founder of the Equity Institute for Race-Conscious Pedagogy, LLC, and Director of Equity and Instruction at The Bond Educational Group, Todd M. Mealy!
+Welcome to toddmealy.com, the online home of history author, founder of the Equity Institute for Race-Conscious Pedagogy, LLC, founder of True Colors, and Director of Equity and Instruction at The Bond Educational Group, Todd M. Mealy!
 Todd is the author of eight books, including The N-Word in Music: An American History (2022), the strongly endorsed Race Conscious Pedagogy: Disrupting Racism at Majority White Schools (2020); Displaced: A Holocaust Memoir and the Road to a New Beginning with Linda Schwab (2019); Glenn Killinger, All American: Penn State's World War I Era Sports Hero (2018); This Is the Rat Speaking: Black Power and the Promise of Racial Consciousness at Franklin and Marshall College in the Age of the Takeover (2017); Legendary Locals of Harrisburg (2014), Aliened American: A Biography of William Howard Day, 1825-1900, Vols.
 I and II (2010); and Biography of an Antislavery City: Antislavery Activists, Abolitionists, and Underground Railroad Operatives in Harrisburg, Pa (2007).
 Todd authored a chapter in From the Pews: The Story of the Bethel AME Church in Harrisburg (2015).
 He has also published several articles in Pennsylvania Heritage and American Heritage.

 Todd's scholarship on the Underground Railroad in Pennsylvania along with Black abolitionist and educator William Howard Day has been cited in works by Steve Luxenberg (Separate: The Story of Plessy v.
 Ferguson, and America's Journey from Slavery to Segregation), Richard Blackett (Making Freedom: The Underground Railroad and the Politics of Slavery), and the late Hari Jones ("Deciphering the African American Mystery in American History").
 His research on Glenn Killinger is also featured in Anne R. Keene's acclaimed book The Cloudbuster Nine: The Untold Story of Ted Williams and the Baseball Team That Helped Win World War II (2018).